marcmylemans/marcmylemans.github.io/_posts/2024-01-26-NewHomeLab_2_5Gbit.md

 ## The Need for Speed: Why 2.5 Gbit?

-In a tech environment where data transfer and processing speed are paramount, the upgrade to a **2.5 Gbit network** is more than a luxury—it's a necessity.
+In a tech environment where data transfer and processing speed are paramount, the upgrade to a **2.5 Gbit network** is more than a luxuryâ€”it's a necessity.
 The increased bandwidth will cater to:

 - **Large-scale simulations**: Handling complex computational tasks seamlessly.
 - **Intensive data processing**: Ensuring quicker data throughput for analysis and storage.